Daily planning methods that actually fit your real life

 This week

 • Use your chosen method for five consecutive workdays without switching.
-Note which days it worked and which it didn’t – patterns reveal whether to stick or adjust.
+Note which days it worked and which it did not.
+Patterns reveal whether to stick or adjust.

-• If more than two days felt like a fight against the method, move down one tier on the Planning Fit Filter and try a less structured option.
+• If more than two days felt like a fight against the method, move down a band on the Planning Fit Filter and try a less structured option.

 There is more to explore

-Go deeper with our Ivy Lee method guide, our planning apps and tools breakdown, or the psychology behind implementation intentions research.
-If your weekly cadence needs work, start with our weekly review and planning guide.
+Go deeper with the Ivy Lee method guide, the planning apps and tools breakdown, or the psychology behind implementation intentions research.
+If your weekly cadence needs work, start with the weekly review and planning guide.

 Related articles in this guide